aehng/Lecture-Notes/Module6/Lec40-Mon_Apr_24/README.md

 ## Do you have any experience working on audio applications like Virtual Studio Technology or Digital Audio Workstations?

 No, I don't.

+Jaxton suggested that you check out the [Sonic Pi](https://sonic-pi.net) project.
+It's an interactive-coding environment for making music.

 > What would you recommend doing to start programming one?